chinesepowered/stellar-consensus-2025/README.md

 ### Transactions

-- **Regular Transactions**: For the hackathon demo, regular transactions (tips, subscriptions, deposits) are simulated in-memory and persisted to localStorage.
+- **Deposits**: The app prepares a transaction to send XLM from your wallet to the system account (GDXCCSIV6E3XYB45NCPPBR4BUJZEI3GPV2YNXF2XIQO2DVCDID76SHFG), though for the hackathon this is simulated
+- **Platform Balance**: Stored locally and used for tips, subscriptions, and NFT purchases
-- **NFT Minting**: NFT minting uses the actual Soroban contract deployed at CD5IRLBLESZ5X4PTP2IFT6GJXCR45KZJEMSXTYFF7GH2ECA276WOM4WR.
+- **NFT Minting**: Uses the actual Soroban contract deployed at CD5IRLBLESZ5X4PTP2IFT6GJXCR45KZJEMSXTYFF7GH2ECA276WOM4WR through a backend API endpoint.

+### Premium Content

+- The premium video content (`/premium.mp4`) is gated by NFT ownership and verified through a backend API endpoint.
+- Users can only access the content if they own the corresponding NFT.

+### Balances

+The app shows two separate balances:
+- **XLM Wallet Balance**: The user's real Stellar XLM balance (queried from the network)
+- **Platform Balance**: XLM deposited to the platform for use within the app (simulated in localStorage)

 ### Contracts

 - NFT Contract: CD5IRLBLESZ5X4PTP2IFT6GJXCR45KZJEMSXTYFF7GH2ECA276WOM4WR
-- Factory Contract: CDLZFC3SYJYDZT7K67VZ75HPJVIEUVNIXF47ZG2FB2RMQQVU2HHGCYSC
+- System Account Address: GDXCCSIV6E3XYB45NCPPBR4BUJZEI3GPV2YNXF2XIQO2DVCDID76SHFG

 ### Important Config Values